As we saw in our article on plot, all story is driven by actions, reactions, and choices. And all choices are driven by conflict.

 The central conflict might be a matter of the protagonist balancing their needs and desires, choosing what’s worth fighting for and what’s worth sacrificing.
 It’s for you as the writer to decide which choices are the right ones for the story.

 Why does conflict matter in storytelling?

-Conflict in a story is what powers the events of your plot.
-Without some sort of personal, internal, or societal conflict, your characters would go on living their lives exactly as they always had, and there would be no plot.
+In a compelling story, creating conflict is what powers the events of your plot.
+Without some sort of inner or outer opposition (and we’ll look closer at internal conflict and external conflict down below), your characters would go on living their lives exactly as they always had.

 All stories begin with a change in circumstance that we call the inciting incident.
 You may have heard this mentioned before as a moment early on in the story where your protagonist’s world is forever, irrevocably, altered.
 What’s talked about less is that this moment, the inciting incident, cannot exist without conflict.

 For example, one of the most famous types of inciting incidents in storytelling is the formula called “a stranger comes to town.”
 This is where a new character arrives in the protagonist’s world and knocks it squarely off center.
-This could be something like a travelling theatre coming to deliver a very special one-night performance, or a troubled new kid arriving at the main character’s school.
+This could be something like a traveling theater coming to deliver a very special one-night performance, or a troubled new kid arriving at the main character’s school.

 The 4 types of conflict your characters will face

 As we saw above, opposing forces in a story can present itself in many different ways.
 It can be overt, characterized by ticking time bombs and villain monologues and hostages tied to railroad tracks; or, it can be subtle, stemming from deep psychological shadows and moral uncertainty and primal human weakness.